FAQ

 A product-level carbon intensity standard sets a maximum level of emissions allowed per unit of a product – for example, CO2 per ton of steel or per watt of electricity.
 It’s a mandatory standard that all producers selling into a market must meet.

-Governments can make the standard stricter as technology improves, contributing to systematic decreases in allowed carbon emissions per unit of a product and, by proxy, carbon emissions at large, while meeting demand.
+Governments could make the standard stricter as technology and solutions improve, contributing to systematic decreases in allowed carbon emissions per unit of a product and, by proxy, carbon emissions at large, while meeting demand.

 Product-level carbon intensity standards level the playing field, reward innovation, and ensure progress is real and measurable.